joedf/LibCon.ahk/Examples.md

 ----
 Description:
 > This example is basically a follow-up of example 1.
-It shows how to the interaction between GUI and CLI can be implemented.
+It shows a way the interaction between GUI and CLI can be implemented.

 >Essentially, a deeper look at the "basics".